 The components that could be considered in the EESS were, in part, the subject of discussion at the national and regional workshops regarding the issues corresponding to the EESS or during exchanges regarding the causes of deforestation and degradation and the early strategic options allowing them to be reduced.
 The items cite below summarize the content of these workshops and discussions.
-Several aspects must be considered by the EESS:
+Several aspects should be considered under the EESS including benefit sharing, land use, tenure, and governance issues.
+This is not a restrictive list.
+Consultations and exchanges during the preparatory phase will aim at strengthening and developing these aspects in order to include all stakeholders' concerns .